GravityDex/truthserum.github.io/About.md

 ### Our Mission

 We aspire to preserve the lives of billions through this vaccination that will kill off bacteria and viruses that could not be identified or cured.
-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/TruthSerum/truthserum.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.